 Top Email Manager – Default Mail app and Airmail & Gmail app as backups

-Email is a center piece of business communication, and as such you need very reliable tool to communicate.
-I’ve tried finding a better alternative to a default app, but seems that defaults lately have been beating 3rd party apps consistently.
+Email is a centerpiece of business communication, and as such you need a very reliable tool to communicate.
+I’ve tried finding a better alternative to a default app but it seems that defaults lately have been beating 3rd party apps consistently.

 Airmail has the triage features that help you move emails into other applications (such as task managers and others).
 You will probably want to utilize different email apps for different things, so you can separate the personal from business, and keep your business email clean.

 Top Calendar Application – Default Calendar & Fantastical 2